cockroachdb/docs/transactions.md

 To improve the performance of transactions that fail due to contention, CockroachDB includes a set of statements that let you retry those transactions.
 Retrying transactions has the benefit of increasing their priority each time they're retried, increasing their likelihood to succeed.

-Retried transactions are also issued at a later timestamp, so the transaction now operates on a later snapshot of the database, which so the reads might return updated data
+Retried transactions are also issued at a later timestamp, so the transaction now operates on a later snapshot of the database, so the reads might return updated data.

 Implementing client-side retries requires three statements:

 - [`SAVEPOINT cockroach_restart`](savepoint.html) declares the client's intent to retry the transaction if there are contention errors.
 It must be executed after `BEGIN` but before the first statement that manipulates a database.

 - [`ROLLBACK TO cockroach_restart`](rollback-transaction.html#retry-a-transaction) is used when your application detects `40001` / `retry transaction` errors.
 It provides you a chance to "retry" the transaction by rolling the database's state back to the beginning of the transaction and increasing the transaction's priority.

   After issuing `ROLLBACK TO cockroach_restart`, you must issue any statements you want the transaction to contain.
 Typically, this means recalculating values and reissuing a similar set of statements to the previous attempt.

 - [`RELEASE SAVEPOINT cockroach_restart`](release-savepoint.html) commits the transaction.
 At this point, CockroachDB checks to see if the transaction contends with others for access to the same values; the highest priority transaction succeeds, and the others return `40001` / `retry transaction` errors.

   You must also execute `COMMIT` afterward to clear the connection for the next transaction.

 You can find examples of this in the [Syntax](#syntax) section of this page or in our [Build an App with CockroachDB](build-an-app-with-cockroachdb.html) tutorials.